Legz444/README/README.md

 ## Concept:

-The 9 realms of Yggdrasil is a fantasy story game in which the player makes decisions through out the 9 realms of the multiverse tree to save their home world, Midgard.
+The 9 realms of Yggdrasil is a RPG style game in which the player makes decisions through out the 9 realms of the multiverse tree to save their home world, Midgard.
 A web of options are created allowing for different outcomes each time the user plays.

 ## Technologies Used: